 Before students log in to Imagine Language & Literacy

 - Prepare your device or laptop hardware.
 Students using Imagine Language & Literacy should be using devices with which they are familiar, if possible.
-Students will also need headphones to complete the test.
+Students will need headphones to complete the test, but a microphone will not be needed.
 For more information, see Imagine Language & Literacy System Requirements.

 - Change students' support language, if necessary.
 By default, students hear the test in English.
 If you need to, you can change the support language so that a student hears instructions for the test in their first language.
 To learn how to change a student's support language, see Editing student account information.

 Introducing students to the tests